mepfeifer/ExpenseTracker/README.md

 ng serve
 ```

+## IMPORTANT: ExpenseTracker Expenses and Categories API Endpoint Procedures

+Note: Enter ctrl-c then Y to stop the Expenses and Categories Endpoint services when finished using the application

+Example: ^C^CTerminate batch job (Y/N)?
+Y

-## IMPORTANT: If you accidentally close your terminal session for the Categories and Expenses API Services without stopping the API services
+## IMPORTANT: If you close your Terminal for the Categories and Expenses API Endpoints services without stopping the API Endpoint services

 You will need to use netstat to kill the tasks